-But then it dawned on me, there may be folks that just have issues with dairy.
-They’re not necessary vegan, but they’d love to have a dairy-free cheesecake.
+But then it dawned on me; there may be folks that have issues that are lactose intolerant.
+They’re not necessarily vegan, but they’d love to have a dairy-free cheesecake recipe.
 What’s the difference?
 I skipped the vegan cream cheese in this recipe.
-I realize that may be just splitting hairs, but it works in my mind.

-Let’s go into the process I use to make this delicious cheesecake.
+Let’s go into the process I use to make this lactose intolerant cheesecake.
 It begins with a vegan meringue.
-I go into the steps of making vegan meringue on another post.
+I go into the steps of making vegan meringue in another post.
 The surprise ingredient I use to make a dairy-free meringue?
 Chickpeas.

 I know.
 I know.
 It sounds strange.
 But you have to trust me on this.
 It works!

-I created a meringue to make this dairy-free cheesecake light and fluffy.
+I created a meringue to make this cheesecake recipe light and fluffy.

 There are three ingredients in this recipe that you may find either strange to use in a cheesecake or unusual (something you may not have either heard of or worked with before).
 These are: